On the classification of simple amenable $C*$-algebras with finite decomposition rank, II: Preliminaries

 \end{df}

-\begin{df}[\cite{GLN}] Let $A$ be a unital simple separable C*-algebra.
+\begin{df}[\cite{GLNI}] Let $A$ be a unital simple separable C*-algebra.
 Let us say that $A$ has rational generalized tracial rank at most one if ${\mathrm{gTR}}(A\otimes Q)\le 1.$

-{{ Let us say that, in addition, A belongs to the class ${\cal N}_1$ if it satisfies the UCT (\cite{RS}), and is Jiang-Su stable, i.e., invariant under tensoring with the Jiang-Su C*-algebra (\cite{JS}; see also \cite{Ell}).
-As pointed out above, it follows from \cite{GLN} (together with \cite{W}) that, instead of the last property, it is equivalent to assume finite decomposition rank (or even just finite nuclear dimension); see Definition \ref{DefDr} below.
-(This fact is of interest in itself, and is also pertinent in the present context, as it enables the statement of Theorem 1.1---and indeed our proof of it consisting of a reduction to \cite{GLN}---to be read without reference to the somewhat technical definition of the Jiang-Su algebra.)
-(Of course, it is an interesting question whether the assumption of finite decomposition rank in Theorem 1.1 might, \`a la Toms-Winter (see \cite{ET}), be replaced by Jiang-Su stability, together with Murray-von Neumann finiteness.)}}
+Let us say that $A$ belongs to the class ${\cal N}_1$ if, in addition, it {{is amenable and}} satisfies the UCT (\cite{RS}), and is Jiang-Su stable, i.e., {{is}} invariant under tensoring with the Jiang-Su C*-algebra (\cite{JS}; see also \cite{Ell}).
+As pointed out above, it follows from \cite{GLNII} (together with \cite{Wdecomp}) that, instead of the last property, it is equivalent to assume finite decomposition rank (or, by \cite{W}, even just finite nuclear dimension); see Definition \ref{DefDr} below.
+(By now, we know (see \cite{MS2}, \cite{SWW} and \cite{CETWW}) that a unital separable simple nuclear \CA\, is Jiang-Su stable if and only if it has finite nuclear dimension---see {{red} ``Added November 2, 2021"} at the end of this paper.)

 \end{df}